lanthier/RandomMazeGenerator/README.md

 ## Future Development Plans
 - Have more algorithms available.
-- Change variable names inside algorithms
 - Futher improve algorithm speed
 - Create exits/entrances

 ## Other Ideas
-- Make the length and width of the grid independent and set it equal to the Canvas length and width.
+- Make the length and width of the grid variable